piyushkumar08/Comcast-Telecom-Consumer-Complaints/README.md

 Stepwise analysis is performed with respect to the [Project Motivation](#ProjectMotivation).

 ## 5. Result<a name="results"></a>
 The details of the results are shown in the jupyter notebook itself along the source code.
+Click here to see the result -> [Result](https://github.com/piyushkumar08/Comcast-Telecom-Consumer-Complaints/blob/main/Comcast-Customer_Complaint_Analysis.ipynb)